vg-json-data/sm-json-data/strats.md

 ### Leave with G-Mode Setup

 A `leaveWithGModeSetup` exit condition represents that Samus can leave through this door while taking damage through the transition, in a pose that would allow using X-Ray on the first frame after the transition.
-This is sets up the player to enter R-mode or direct G-mode in the next room.
+This sets up the player to enter R-mode or direct G-mode in the next room.
 The only known way to achieve this is to use an enemy that can follow Samus into the doorway during the transition.
 It will not work with enemy projectiles since these do not move during transitions, and environmental damage such as heat, lava, acid do not work as these are not active during the transition.
 Also note that the damage must happen *during* (not *before*) the transition, so being able to take a hit that knocks Samus into the door transition does not work.
 The enemy damage through the transition should _not_ be included be in the `requires`, as the type/amount of enemy damage is irrelevant since Samus' energy will always reach zero here in order to trigger reserves.

 A `leaveWithGModeSetup` object contains the following property:
 - _knockback_: If true, then Samus gets knockback frames through the transition.
 This makes it possible for Samus to retain mobility in the next room if reserve energy is at most 4.
 Most enemies provide knockback, so this property is true by default if unspecified.
-Certain enemies such as Beetoms, Metroids, and Mochtroids do not provide knockback, so this property should be set to false for strats that use these enemies.
+Certain enemies such as Beetoms, Metroids, and Mochtroids do not provide knockback, so this property should be set to false for strats that use these enemies for the transition damage.

-A `leaveWithGModeSetup` comes with implicit requirements, which are described in detail under the entrance conditions `comeInWithRModeSetup` and `comeInWithGModeSetup`.
+A `leaveWithGModeSetup` comes with implicit requirements, which are described in detail under the entrance conditions `comeInWithRMode` and `comeInWithGMode`.
 The implicit requirements depend on the specifics of the entrance condition in the next room, but they always include at least the following:
 - The `XRayScope` item requirement.
 - A requirement to have at least 1 reserve energy.
 - A requirement to damage down to 0 energy, triggering reserves.